KDE/digikam-doc/menu_descriptions/menu_mainwindow.rst

 The Browse Menu
 ---------------

 The Browse menu provides access to the same views you can see on the Left Sidebar.
-Descriptions see under The Main digiKam Window.
-In addition there are "Back" and "Forward" menu items that will lead you through the history of your digiKam use in the same way you are used to from an internet browser for example.
-And finally there is the "Quit" item to leave digiKam.
+Descriptions see under :ref:`The Main digiKam Window <main_window>`.
+In addition there are **Back** and **Forward** menu items that will lead you through the history of your digiKam use in the same way you are used to from an internet browser for example.
+And finally there is the **Quit** item to leave digiKam.

 The Album Menu
 --------------

 The first five items of this menu (above the separator) are only active if you are in the Albums View.

-:menuselection:`Album -->New...` :kbd:`Ctrl+N`
+:menuselection:`Album --> New...` :kbd:`Ctrl+N`

-    Opens a dialog to create a new album folder similar to the album properties dialog described here.
+    Opens a dialog to create a new album folder similar to the album properties dialog described :ref:`there <managing_albums>`.
 It just has an additional drop down field where you can choose whether the new album is created as a child of the current one or at the root of the current collection.

-:menuselection:`Album -->Properties`
+:menuselection:`Album --> Properties`

     Edit the currently selected album title, caption and collection as described here.

-:menuselection:`Album -->Rename` :kbd:`F5`
+:menuselection:`Album --> Rename` :kbd:`F5`

     Rename the current album.

-:menuselection:`Album -->Open in File Manager`
+:menuselection:`Album --> Open in File Manager`

     Open the default file manager with the current Album path.

-:menuselection:`Album -->Delete Album`
+:menuselection:`Album --> Delete Album`

     Delete/Move to trash selected Album and all items in it.

-:menuselection:`Album -->Write Metadata to Images`
+:menuselection:`Album --> Write Metadata to Images`

     Write the metadata in the database to the file's metadata of all items in the current album.
 The images will inherit the database metadata, not the other way round as in the next menu item.